Kornieks/Loyalty-App-Engagement-Performance-Overview/README.md

 <img width="700" height="400" alt="image" src="https://github.com/user-attachments/assets/999671b2-bef1-45cb-b4b9-69d4a894b6e9" />

+Average check and revenue:
-There is also a positive moderate correlation between average check and revenue.
+The Spearman correlation coefficient is 0.85, indicating a strong positive moderate correlation.
+The p-value is less than 0.05, meaning the correlation is statistically significant at the 5% significance level.

+The p-value is less than 0.05, meaning the correlation is statistically significant at the 5% significance level.
 <img width="550" height="500" alt="image" src="https://github.com/user-attachments/assets/b9ba33ee-840d-4913-9f34-80c492abe9a8" />

 In July, validated check volume declined significantly, particularly among high-revenue locations.